delabassee/odl2021-lab/step/explore-helidon.md

 💡 You can either run the 'devloop' in the background or run it in a separate shell.
 The latter approach enables you to easily see any potential errors as they happen.

-* Open a second SSh connection, and run '`helidon dev`'.
+* Open a second SSH connection, and run '`helidon dev`' in the project directory.

 * Using the initial SSH connection, slightly change the source code of the application, save it, and observe what is happening.